dbohdan/pip-wtenv/README.md

 The mechanism that manages the dependencies of single-file scripts should not, I think, be duplicated in each script.
-What I actually recommend using is one of the following script runners:
+What I recommend over pip-wtenv is one of the following script runners:

 - [fades](https://github.com/PyAr/fades)
   ([Repology](https://repology.org/project/fades/versions))&thinsp;&mdash;&thinsp;`sudo apt install fades` on Debian 10 or later and Ubuntu 16.04 or later.